 axSpA

 This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
-Healthcare Professionals are asked to report any suspected adverse reactions.
 Adverse events should be reported.
-Reporting forms and information can be found at yellowcard.mhra.gov.uk for the UK and hpra.ie/homepage/about-us/report-an-issue for Ireland Or, via the MHRA Yellow Card App in the Google Play or Apple App Store.
-Adverse events should also be reported to UCB Pharma Limited at UCBCares.UK@ucb.com or 0800 2793177.
+Reporting forms and information can be found at yellowcard.mhra.gov.uk for the UK and hpra.ie/homepage/about-us/report-an-issue for Republic of Ireland.
+Adverse events should also be reported to UCB Pharma Ltd at ucbcares.uk@ucb.com or 0800 2793177 for the UK and UCB (Pharma) Ireland Ltd at ucbcares.ie@ucb.com or 1800 930075 for Republic of Ireland.

 Image